One Day (TV series): Casting

 In June 2022, it was announced Ambika Mod and Leo Woodall would star as the leads Emma and Dexter respectively.
 Eleanor Tomlinson and Essie Davis joined the cast as Sylvie and Alison respectively, as announced in July and October.

 Filming

 Principal photography began in London on 4 July 2022 before moving to Edinburgh on 18 July.
 Filming took place on location at the University of Edinburgh's Old College, as well as the city centre, West End, and Old Town.

+Music

+Original music was composed by Anne Nikitin, along with Tim Morrish and Jessica Jones of the musical duo Vanbur.

 Dedication

 At the end of the series, a dedication is shown: "In loving memory of Justin Eely".
 Eely was a senior online editor, also known as a finishing editor, who had worked on the entire series before dying unexpectedly.
 This role is "a largely technical role designed to ensure that a project is transmission-ready".
-He had a career stretching back to 1996, worked on many successful shows, including Killing Eve, Good Omens, and The Crown. as well as Wes Anderson's latest film Asteroid City.
+He had a career stretching back to 1996, worked on many successful shows, including Killing Eve, Good Omens, and The Crown as well as Wes Anderson's latest film Asteroid City.